-Assess patient's understanding.
-Shock and distress can make it difficult to focus.
-You may need to repeat important points or explain in a different way.
+Assess patient's understanding, shock and distress can make it difficult to focus.
+You may need to repeat important points.

 Give the patient a chance to ask questions or express their feelings.

 Every patient is different, try to assess how much information each patient wants to know or see on the screen.